 The secret lies on thinking less and doing more–I am not referring to the acquiring of knowledge; I am talking about “knee jerk thinking reaction” which I talked about in the previous paragraphs–this is called radical action.

 During our first 7 years we are programmed, whatever we are taught becomes not only the foundation for how we will see the world but also our habits.
 Habits become our subconscious behavior; which construct 95% of our actions.
 See the correlation?
 Only 5% of our actions are conscious.

 We need to question our beliefs.
 Do the beliefs you have emanate from you or did someone teach you?
 Who taught you not to talk to certain kind of people?
 Who taught you what is right and what is wrong?… is it right?
 Is it wrong?
 Taking a closer look at our pattern of thinking is the way to discover who we are; not who we think we are but who we really are at our core.

 The most liberating feeling arises when we realize we are not victims of our circumstances but co-creators of our reality.

+Even when bad things happen to us, we are not victims.
+Victims cannot help themselves; if we take that mentality then others will victimize us even more.
 If we look at ourselves as co-creators then we have the power.
-We can not change what happened but we can change how we will react to it and hence be able to change our future.
+We cannot change what happened but we can change how we react to it and hence be able to change our future.